Sprytin/ChatGPT/README.md

-# ChatGPT Kotlin Spring Boot application
+# Kotlin Spring Boot application ChatGPT REST API
 **Kotlin Spring Boot application** version of reverse engineered ChatGPT API https://github.com/acheong08/ChatGPT proxy

 You can use multiple tokens, and the load between them will be balanced.